TheRealNulsenator/NetBard/knowledge.md

 - User clarified this is for MY context, not documentation

 ## Ongoing Work
+- ✅ vToolCommand refactor for compile-time constants (2025-09-08)
+  - Removed virtual functions for getCommandPhrase() and getCommandTip()
+  - Changed to static constexpr members accessed via CRTP
+  - Reduces virtual function overhead for compile-time known values
+  - SecureShell converted to new pattern
 - ✅ SSH shell mode successfully implemented (2025-01-06)
   - Fixed "Failed to open channel" error by using shell mode
   - Refactored waitShellPrompt() using guard clauses